WanxiaJaneYang/mavie-customer-backend-api/readme.md

 #### Using an Online Editor

 You can view and interact with the API specification using the Swagger Editor online.
-Simply go to [Swagger Editor](https://editor.swagger.io), and import the bundled API specification file (`mavie.yml`).
+Simply go to [Swagger Editor](https://editor.swagger.io), and import the bundled API specification file (`mavie.yml`) or using the url (https://raw.githubusercontent.com/WanxiaJaneYang/mavie-customer-backend-api/phase2-api/mavie.yml).

 #### Running Swagger UI Locally with Docker